GPRESean/ToyProjects-Embedded/Xenomai/howto-make-ipipe-patch/README.md

 git add <conflict file>
 ```

 Modify commit message and save it.
-Exit editor will commit the change and continue
+Exiting editor will commit the change and continue
 ```
 git cherry-pick --continue
 ```